Crane Song Solaris

 • Digital Source Switcher.
 You may have a few digital sources in your studio, DAW on USB, a playback device on AES, another one on S/PDIF and a third unit outputting Optical.
 The Solaris easily switches between these various formats.

 • Output Extender.
 Assuming you’re already set up with an interface, the Solaris can perform several tasks.
-You can use it as your master output from the DAW and it can provide an extra set of analog outs fed from your interface’s digital outputs.
-You can make the Solaris your DAC for analog processing.
-So if you’re running a bunch of analog outboard to process mix components you can feed them to the Solaris to convert them, process them and then record them back in through your A-D Converter, like the Crane Song HEDD.
+You can use it as your master output from the DAW and it can provide an extra set of analogue outs fed from your interface’s digital outputs.
+You can make the Solaris your DAC for analogue processing.
+So, if you’re running a bunch of analogue outboard to process mix components you can feed them to the Solaris to convert them, process them and then record them back in through your A-D Converter, like the Crane Song HEDD.

 • That NY Compression Trick.
 You’ve probably heard of NY or parallel compression, where you take a parallel feed of your drums and maybe the bass, EQ and compress them together and then blend that signal back into the mix.
 Of course you can approach this old school trick within your DAW, but there’s nothing like doing this the analog way.
 Solaris’ dual output architecture allows you to do that.
 You buss your rhythm parts to the Solaris so you have level control on one set of outputs and then you can route the secondary outputs to your analog parallel processing.